codejitsu/krampus/README.md

 # Krampus

 This is an experimental stream processing system to test different big data technologies.
-The current version is built in Scala and [Akka](https://github.com/akka/akka).
+The current version is built using Scala and [Akka](https://github.com/akka/akka).

 # Data source